babsey/nest-desktop-legacy/docs/user/faq.rst

   You find the method to color in the context menu of the node by clicking the right mouse button on node shape in network sketch or node toolbar in the controller.

-Where can I find network configuration?
-  You find a 'bezier-curve' button towards network configuration in the network editor.
-  Alternatively, you find a network configuration in the configuration section.

 How can I change the color cycle of nodes?
   In the network configuration you find the way to change the color cycle.